Transitioning from

 Temperature

-The initiation of September records an average high-temperature of a still tropical 31.1°C (88°F), displaying a near consistency with the previous month.
-During September, the temperature in Chiang Rai is averaged to a low of 22.7°C (72.9°F) at night.
+Chiang Rai greets September with an average high-temperature of a still tropical 31.1°C (88°F), marking a slight deviation from the preceding month.
+During September, an average low-temperature of 22.7°C (72.9°F) is observed.

 Heat index